Fire sprinkler requirements for commercial buildings

 The first thing you need to do is check with your local fire authority and find out what laws are on the books for commercial properties in your municipality, state and county.
 Among the more often used guidelines for standards covering fire sprinkler systems is the NFPA 13: Standard for the Installation of Sprinkler Systems.

-This national standard offers builders and building owners a go-to source for determining if they’re in compliance and what they need to do if they’re not.
+This national standard provides fire sprinkler requirements that offers builders and building owners a go-to source for determining if they’re in compliance and what they need to do if they’re not.
 Most business owners will want to exceed fire safety requirements to ensure they are fully protected.

 The following are some excellent guidelines that give you an idea of what’s required in various different types of commercial buildings: